National Job Action Day Resources

 Step #2 • Get immediate support

-Get support, not directions.
+• Get support, not directions.
 You know yourself and the situation best.
-We’re here to be your thought partner and sounding board so you can find your path forward.
+We’re here to help you brainstorm next steps together.

 Step #3 • Feel empowered to take the next step!